eclipse-edc/Publications/UserJourney_Dataspaces_eng.md

 - CO2 emissions for the milk needed for a 350g package of Gouda cheese
 - CO2 emissions of cheese production
 - CO2 emissions for packaging
-- CO2 emissions for storage and logistics to the grocery store
+- CO2 emissions for warehouse and logistics to the grocery store

-Since these parameters are not given figures but based on various calculations, the project manager visualizes which data sets are needed and from whom.
+Since these parameters are not given figures but based on various calculations, the project manager visualizes which data sets are needed and from whom:

 ![](./user_journey_images/1_Precondition.jpg)